-- Apply to the Teacher Education Program (during the semester in which Educational Psychology is taken).
+- Apply to the Teacher Education Program (during the semester in which ED290: Educational Psychology is taken).

-- Participate in an intial interview with Education and content area faculty members.
+- Participate in an initial interview with Education and content area faculty members.

 - Obtain approval of your Teacher Education Application by both the Education Department and the major/content area department.

 - Meet specified MN Board of Teaching standards in ED 290.

 - Obtain a grade of B- or better in ED 290.